 Your first task is to sort out and be conscious of your own personal feelings and resulting behaviors toward the patient or the patient's circumstance.
 For example, fear of doing harm could lead to avoiding a discussion of death, fear of contracting a disease might lead to an avoidance of touching the patient, or sexual feelings toward a patient could result in excessive attention or avoidance.
 These feelings and responses are not necessarily expressed in a written report or verbal presentation; only information that you are comfortable having many others know should be divulged.
 Reserve more personal feelings and responses for discussion with your preceptor(s), as this can be very useful in developing your personal awareness.4

 Because personality manifests itself in relationships, it is part of the relationship story.
 Make your observations throughout the interview and identify the patient's dominant personality style as dependent, histrionic, obsessive, self-defeating, narcissistic, paranoid, or schizoid (or other types), as outlined in Chapter 8.
 For most people, this designation depicts their style of interacting with others and is not abnormal.
 When personality style interferes with normal functioning, it is called a personality disorder and is so identified in the summary.5

 Finally, consider the interactional process itself and note any difficulties.
-Does the interview ...
+Does ...